v-cakoll/docs.it-it/includes/core-changes/corefx/1.0/filesysteminfo-attributes-exceptions.md

 #### <a name="recommended-action"></a>Azione consigliata

-Modificare le istruzioni `catch` per intercettare un <xref:System.UnauthorizedAccessException> anziché, o in aggiunta, un <xref:System.ArgumentException>, se necessario.
+Modificare `catch` le istruzioni in <xref:System.UnauthorizedAccessException> modo che rilevi <xref:System.ArgumentException>un'istruzione anziché, o in aggiunta a , in base alle esigenze.

 #### <a name="category"></a>Category